 I hope it’s evident that to attract Blue Jays, you are going to need to combine Strategy #1 and #2.
-This is because you could set out a mix of sunflower, peanuts, and corn, but if you put the food into a bird feeder that is too small, the jays can’t fit on the feeder and will just have to eat what falls to the ground.
+For example, if you set out a mix of sunflower, peanuts, and corn, but you put the food into a bird feeder that is too small, the jays can’t fit on the feeder and won’t be able to eat anything.

-Strategy #3: Create a natural habitat in your backyard.
+Strategy #3: Create a natural habitat in your yard.

-Because of their intelligence and big personality, Blue Jays are one of the most interesting and entertaining species that I enjoy watching in my backyard.
-It’s fun seeing them at our feeders, but I also like observing them mob invading birds of prey, imitating hawks, and flying back and forth across our swamp.
-It hasn’t happened yet, but I want them to nest and raise their babies on my property.
+Because of their intelligence and big personality, Blue Jays are one of the most interesting and entertaining species that I enjoy watching.
+It’s fun seeing them at our feeders, but I also like observing them mobbing birds of prey, imitating hawks, and flying back and forth across our swamp.

 If you want Blue Jays attracted to your yard for reasons other than the food you provide, then you need to create a habitat they WANT to visit.

 Blue Jays are naturally forest birds, and large trees provide them shelter and places to nest.
 If you are not lucky enough to live near the woods, then I’d recommend planting some native trees and shrubs in your backyard.

 Planting oak or beech trees is a great way to attract Blue Jays.

 This is because acorns and beechnuts are an essential part of their diet.
 And in my opinion, both of these trees are also beautiful additions to any landscape.